-The results of the 2008 Vista exploration program continued to provide strong support that the current geologic model and resource estimates are indicative of the mineralization present at Mt.
+The results of the 2008 Vista exploration program continue to provide strong support that the current geologic model and resource estimates are indicative of the mineralization present at Mt.
 Todd.
-In addition, the 2008 exploration program has identified an additional "sympathetic" structure and mineralization east of the main Batman mineralized zone.
-This new resource area will have significant impact on the waste to ore ratios because it represents previously undefined mineralization as opposed to mineralization that changes from waste to ore due to changing gold prices.
-The 2008 exploration program was designed to complete four main objectives for the Batman deposit:
+In addition, the 2008 exploration program appears to have identified an additional "sympathetic" structure and mineralization east of the main Batman mineralized zone.
+This new resource area may have significant impact on the waste to ore ratio should Vista proceed with additional mining studies.
+The 2008 exploration program was designed to complete four main objectives: